Arfo-du-blo/Arfo-du-blo/README.md

-- 👋 Hi, I’m Leyth
+- 👋 Hi, I’m Arfo
 - 👀 Passionate about mathematics, I’m interested in statistics, machine learning and deep learning
 - 🌱 I’m currently learning about sound classification techniques
 - 💞️ I’m looking to collaborate on machine learning projects for medical application
-- 📫 You can reach me here : leyth_akrout@yahoo.com
+- 📫 You can reach me here : arfo_dublo@boards.digital

 <!---
 AkLeyth/AkLeyth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.